 At Vassar College, I currently teach three courses.
-See below for basic descriptions of each course and to view the most recent syllabus.
+See below for basic descriptions of each course and to view an example syllabus.

 BIOL 106: Introduction to Biological Investigation